-If your prior year return that made the election to credit your overpayment against your 2016 tax was filed
+If your prior year return that made the election to credit your overpayment against your 2018 tax was filed

 - on or before the extended due date of that prior year return, do not include the credit(s) on Line 20.
 Your credit(s) will be considered to be paid before the original due date of the current year tax return.
-See the instructions for your return for details. - ☐ after the extended due date of that prior year return, your credit is considered to be paid on the date you filed the return on which you made the election.
-If you filed the return on which you made the election after the original due date of the current year tax return, include the credit amount on Line 20.
+See the instructions for your return for details. - □ after the extended due date of that prior year return, your credit is considered to be paid on the date you filed the return on which you made the election.

-Example 1: You filed your 2015 Form IL-1120-ST calendar-year return late on December 1, 2016, requesting \$500 be applied against estimated tax.
-Your credit of \$500 will be considered to be paid on December 1, 2016, because you filed your return after the extended due date of your 2015 calendar-year return.
+Example 1: You filed your 2017 Form IL-1120-ST calendar-year return late on December 1, 2018, requesting \$500 be applied against estimated tax.
+Your credit of \$500 will be considered to be paid on December 1, 2018, because you filed your return after the extended due date of your 2017 calendar-year return.

-In this case, this credit is considered to be paid before the original due date of your 2016 Form IL-1120-ST, March 15, 2017, and would not be included on Line 20.
+In this case, the credit is considered to be paid before the original due date of your 2018 Form IL-1120-ST, March 15, 2019, and would be included on Line 20 when listing your 2018 payments.

-Example 2: You filed your 2015 Form IL-1120-ST calendar-year return late on July 3, 2017, requesting \$500 be applied against estimated tax.
-Your credit of \$500 will be considered to be paid on July 3, 2017, because you filed your return after the extended due date of your 2015 calendar-year return.
+Example 2: You filed and paid your 2017 Form IL-1120-ST calendar-year return late on July 3, 2019, requesting \$500 be applied against estimated tax.
+Your credit of \$500 will be considered to be paid on July 3, 2019, because you filed your return after the extended due date of your 2017 calendar-year return.